Rari-Capital/rari-stable-pool-contracts/API.md

 Parameters:

- - **account** (address) - The account whose balance we are retrieving.
+ - `account` (address) - The account whose balance we are retrieving.

-## uint256 RariFundManager.usdBalanceOf(address account)
+## uint256 RariFundManager.balanceOf(address account)

 Returns an account's total balance in USD (scaled by 1e18).

 Parameters:

- - **account** (address) - The account whose balance we are calculating.
+ - `account` (address) - The account whose balance we are calculating.

 Development notes:

- - *Ideally, we can add the view modifier, but Compound's getUnderlyingBalance function (called by getRawTotalBalance) potentially modifies the state.*
+ - *Ideally, we can add the view modifier, but Compound's getUnderlyingBalance function (called by getRawFundBalance) potentially modifies the state.*

-## uint256 RariFundManager.getCombinedUsdBalance()
+## bool RariFundManager.isCurrencyAccepted(string currencyCode)

-Returns the fund's total balance of all currencies in USD (scaled by 1e18).
+Returns a boolean indicating if deposits in `currencyCode` are currently accepted.

-Development notes:
+Parameters:

- - *Ideally, we can add the view modifier, but Compound's getUnderlyingBalance function (called by getRawTotalBalance) potentially modifies the state.*
+ - `currencyCode` (string): The currency code to check.

 ## bool RariFundManager.deposit(string currencyCode, uint256 amount)